 For re-applicants using this space, it would help to review your last application to reflect on any potential weaknesses—did you have enough leadership experience?
 Were your goals clearly defined?
 Did you improve your GMAT score or take quantitative courses to balance your weak undergraduate record?
 This response should be fairly action-oriented, with a focus on describing the steps that one has taken to become a stronger applicant to Owen since being denied, as well as the results of these efforts in terms of new knowledge and strengthened skills.
 It’s also important not to repeat material verbatim from your prior application; the adcom wants to see that you have approached the application process freshly and with new information.

-The video essay is a required component of the online application.
-Our goal in asking you for a short video essay is to hopefully be able to glimpse an authentic and unscripted view of things like your personality, creativity, maturity, and/or communication style.
-Please don’t stress over this portion of the application.
-We have tried to make the video essay questions easy to answer and similar to questions you might be asked in an interview.
+The video response is a required component of the online application.
+Our goal in asking you for a short video response is to glimpse an authentic and unscripted view of your personality, creativity, and communication style.
+Don’t stress over this portion of the application!
+The video response questions are easy to answer.
 Just be yourself!
-Please read through the video essay instructions overview below before starting the process.
-Once you have read the overview you will simply follow the instructional prompts provided to you on the screen for this video essay recording process.

-- You will be prompted to start the video essay process by first testing your equipment (video and sound).
+- You will be prompted to start the video response process by first testing your equipment (video and sound).
 See below for the Red Button that Says “Start Test”.

 - Proceed through the testing steps.
-Once you have acknowledged that you have thoroughly tested your equipment you will be prompted to proceed with the process of actually recording your video essay.
+Once you have acknowledged that you have thoroughly tested your equipment, you will be prompted to proceed with the process of actually recording your video response.

 - The system will display a question for you to answer.
 You will have 30 seconds to gather your thoughts and prepare your answer.
 There will be a visual timer countdown on the screen.

-- The system will allow you 3 opportunities to record your video essay.
-However, each time you redo the video essay, you will be given a different question.
+- The system will allow you 3 opportunities to record your video response.
+Each time you redo the video response, you will be given a different question.

 - After 3 attempts at recording you will not be given the opportunity to record again.

-- You will see a message that reads “We have successfully received your video submission.” after you have recorded your video essay.
+- You will see a message that reads “We have successfully received your video submission.” after you have recorded your video response.